hiiamboris/red-view-test-system-gitlab-mirror/README.md

 ## Features and their status

+### UI

+It won't do any good to just run tests and log their output somewhere.
+What's equally important is to be able to effortlessly notice any deviations in the tests.

+For this reason, I made a UI called 'Perspective', that is able to compile, run everything and compare sets of results to each other - so we can notice regressions and improvements of each particular build.

+It's almost complete.
+Need to add a side-by-side comparison for nitpicky testing and include manual tests into test routine.
+Needs score display.

+*Goal: provide one-click solutions to most testing tasks; focus on extracting and highlighting the features that we're interested in.
+It should also be self-explanatory and not require any documentation*

 ### Core

 Most basic analysis features are implemented, should be enough to cover \~80% of the issues.
 Improvement and extension may require more sophisticated algorithms: image to image comparison, text vs image comparison, etc. RedCV could be leveraged for that if required.
 In any case these extensions should come from a practical need, so let's wait for it to arise.

-Parallel compilation and testing is achieved, but could be improved by a lot.
+Parallel compilation and testing is finished.

 Input emulation can do only mouse & keyboard right now, no touch input (W7 has no touch input support AFAIK).

-*Goal: stay simple but try to cover as much aspects of View as possible*
+*Goal: stay adequately simple but try to cover as much aspects of View as possible*

 ### Cross-platform support